Esri/military-apps-library-java/README.md

 A common, SDK-agnostic Java library for building military-oriented apps, especially for ArcGIS for the Military.

+## Example Capabilities

+- Read a map configuration XML file and return a MapConfig object for the layers in the map configuration.
+- Read an ArcGIS Server REST service endpoint and return a list of LayerInfo objects for the layers in the service.

 ## Licensing

 Copyright 2013 Esri